tomwrobel/dps/_pages/ocfl_in_a_box_i.md

 #### How to upload large files

-Alternatively, we could start the upload.
+Note for large files: we could start the upload.
 Wait for the reply, and keep alive during it.
 But we'd need to start a transaction first.

 ## Links